bingo-bango-corp/documentation/2 Implementation & Evaluation.md

 - Owner may `cancel`.
 - Assignee may `drop`.

 <img src='https://raw.githubusercontent.com/bingo-bango-corp/documentation/master/assets/State%20Machine.png' width=500>

+_In the above illustrations, owner actions are represented in cyan, and assignee actions are red._

 Later on, I encoded these definitions into a *state machine*.
 What that is, what it means, and how it works — later in this documentation.
 Stay tuned.
 Like and subscribe.